Aya Kachi Ph.D.

 One step at a time toward a less divided society – In a social science way

-There are many important public policy agenda around us.
-They emerge as potential solutions to our technological and economic challenges but many of them become politicized quickly.
+There are many important public policy agendas around us.
+They emerge as potential solutions to our technological and economic challenges, but many of them become politicized quickly.
 When severely politicized, even a well-intended policy proposal can become a source of societal conflicts and cleavages in democratic politics.
 Energy and climate have turned into such policy domains.
 Firms and interest groups strategically allocate their resources to achieve their policy goals.
-Voters tend to engage in conversations with the others who hold the same opinion.
-All these perfectly normal activities in a policy process can potentially lead to unintended and irreconcilable societal divides particularly in a highly politicized environment -- an environment in which preferences and ideas tend to be addressed dichotomously.
-"Whose idea is the right one? --Mine."
-Can we manage these important policy processes better than how we do now?
+Voters tend to engage in conversations with others who hold the same opinion.
+All these perfectly normal activities in a policy process can potentially lead to unintended and irreconcilable societal divides, particularly in a highly politicized environment—an environment in which expressed preferences and ideas tend to be binary.
+"Whose idea is the right one?—Mine."
+Can we manage these essential policy processes better than how we do now?